Top 10 Largest Warships in the World of All Time

 What is an Aircraft Carrier?

-An aircraft carrier is “a large ship that carries military aircraft and has a long, flat surface where they take off and land.”
+"A large ship that carries military aircraft and has a long, flat surface where they take off and land" is what is known as an aircraft carrier.

-These floating air bases are equipped with a full-length flight deck capable of carrying, arming, deploying and recovering aircraft.
+These floating air bases have a full-length flight deck that can be used to transport, arm, deploy, and retrieve aircraft.

-During World War II, the Imperial Japanese Navy was the first to assemble a large number of carriers into a single task force known as Kido Butai.
-This task force was used during the Pearl Harbour Attack.
+The Imperial Japanese Navy was the first to form a sizable group of carriers into a single task force known as Kido Butai during World War II.
+When the Pearl Harbor attack occurred, this task force was in use.

 What Are The First War Ships of US Navy - Top 10 Oldest What Are The First War Ships of US Navy - Top 10 Oldest